 is a program designed to connect women, parents, and caregivers of infants, and families affected by Zika to recommend health care services.
 Zika Care connect establishes a network of specialty health care providers in 20 high-risk jurisdictions throughout the United States and its territories.
 The network currently includes Arizona, California, Florida, Georgia, Illinois, Louisiana, Maryland, Massachusetts, New Jersey, New Mexico, New York, North Carolina, Ohio, Pennsylvania, Puerto Rico, Tennessee, Texas, US Virgin Islands, Virginia, and Washington.

 The provider network is continually enrolling.
-Zika Care Connect is continuing to seek health care specialists in maternal-fetal medicine, mental health, radiology, pediatric ophthalmology, pediatric neurology, developmental pediatrics, infectious disease, and endocrinology to join the network.
+Zika Care Connect is continuing to seek health care specialists in maternal-fetal medicine, mental health, care coordinators, radiology, pediatric ophthalmology, pediatric neurology, developmental pediatrics, infectious disease, and endocrinology to join the network.
 If you are interested in joining the Zika Care Connect health care professional network, visit the

 Zika Care Connect Web site or call the HelpLink at 1-844-677-0447 (toll-free).

 Free Online Course: Challenging Cases: Dengue, Chikungunya, Zika Virus Infections

 The goal of this course, “Challenging Cases: Dengue, Chikungunya, Zika Virus Infections”, is to increase the learner’s knowledge regarding the epidemiology, clinical manifestations, prevention and diagnosis of three uncommon but emerging infections: dengue, chikungunya, Zika.
 These three conditions are discussed together because they share similarities in transmission and some clinical manifestations so that knowing the differences will aid in diagnosis.
 Misdiagnosis is common, and pediatricians should be trained in how to differentiate among these diseases.

 Zika Consultation Service